sanikasatavi/Employee-Wellbeing/README.md

 ### 3. Tech Stack
 The dashboard was built using the following tools and technologies:

-📊 Power BI Desktop – Core platform for building interactive visuals and dashboards 🔄 Power Query – Data cleaning, transformation, and shaping for consistency 📐 DAX (Data Analysis Expressions) – Used for KPIs like top employees, total tasks, and wellbeing trends 📑 CSV Files – Employee productivity and wellbeing dataset
+📊 **Power BI Desktop –** Core platform for building interactive visuals and dashboards.

+🔄 **Power Query –** Data cleaning, transformation, and shaping for consistency.

+📐 **DAX –** Used for KPIs like top employees, total tasks, and wellbeing trends.

+📑 **CSV Files –** Employee productivity and wellbeing dataset.

 ---

 ### 4. Data Source
 The dashboard uses a curated dataset:

-employee_productivity_wellbeing.csv: Includes records of employees with department, work hours, tasks completed, overtime, attendance, deadlines met, and wellbeing score.
+**employee_productivity_wellbeing.csv:** Includes records of employees with department, work hours, tasks completed, overtime, attendance, deadlines met, and wellbeing score.

 This dataset enables deep analysis of workforce productivity, efficiency, and employee satisfaction.